Meta-Learning Adaptive Loss Functions: Results and Analysis

 To better understand why the meta-learned loss functions produced by AdaLFL are so performant, two of the learned loss functions are highlighted in Figure \ref{figure:loss-functions}, where the learned loss function is plotted at equispaced intervals throughout the training.
 See Appendix \ref{sec:loss-functions-extended} for further examples of the diverse and creative loss function meta-learned by AdaLFL.

 Analyzing the learned loss functions, it can be observed that the loss functions change significantly in their shape throughout the learning process.
-In both cases, the learned loss functions attributed strong penalties for severe misclassification at the start of the learning process, and than gradually pivoted to a more moderate or minor penalty as learning progressed.
-This behavior enables fast and efficient learning early on, and reduces the sensitivity of the base model to outliers in the later stages of the learning process.
-A further observation is that the scale of the learned loss function changes, confirming that implicit learning rate tuning, as noted in Section \ref{sec:online-vs-offline}, is occurring.
+In both cases, the learned loss functions attributed strong penalties for severe misclassification at the start of the learning process, and then gradually pivoted to a more moderate or minor penalty as learning progressed.
+This behavior enables fast and efficient learning early on and reduces the sensitivity of the base model to outliers in the later stages of the learning process.